benbauer14/introJava/README.md

 12) Static and Instance Variables and methods - Examples of static and instance concepts.

 Codewars:
-Codewars examples are added with links to the kata.
+Codewars examples are added with links to the kata